-To visualize single ion channels, adjust the TIRF angle and EMCCD camera gain [1] so that the open ion channels in the DIB membrane appear as high-contrast fluorescent spots on a dark background, and the signal-to-background ratio reaches a maximum [2].
+To visualize single ion channels, adjust the TIRF angle [1] and EMCCD camera gain [ 2] so that the open ion channels in the DIB membrane appear as high-contrast fluorescent spots on a dark background, and the signal-to-background ratio reaches a maximum [3 ].

-SCREEN: To be provided by authors: The TIRF angle and EMCCD camera gain being adjusted.
+SCREEN: To be provided by authors: The TIRF angle being adjusted.
 YES video upload, file name: shot_5.8.1

+SCREEN: To be provided by authors: The EMCCD camera gain being adjusted.
+YES videos upload, file name: shot_5.8.2

 SCREEN: To be provided by authors: The open ion channels in the DIB membrane appear as high-contrast fluorescent spots on a dark background, and the signal-to-backg round ratio reaches a maximum.
 YES. video upload, file name: shot_5.8.3-56s.
 COMMENT: By combining steps 5.8.3, 5.9.1, and 5.10.1, a longer version of a screenshot was chosen so that the speaker can read all steps.
 Alternatively, we have uploaded the 10s version (filename: shot_5.8.3-10s).